 - 4.1 It is the responsibility of the Principal to implement the Academy anti-bullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the Academy policy and know how to deal with incidents of bullying.
 The Principal reports to the Academy Council about the effectiveness of the anti-bullying policy on request. - 4.2 The Principal and all the school staff ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this Academy.
 The Principal and staff draws the attention of children to this fact at suitable moments.
 For example, if an incident occurs, the Principal and staff may decide to use an assembly as a forum in which to discuss with other children why this behaviour is wrong, and the impact and consequences that can occur as a result of the behaviour.
-The curriculum supports our ethos and actively teaches the children about diversity, equality, respect and tolerance.
+The curriculum supports our ethos and actively teaches the children about healthy relationships and diversity, equality, respect and tolerance.
 We see the fostering of these characteristics and associated behaviours as being pivotal in creating a safe, open and responsive environment. - 4.3 The Principal ensures that all staff receive sufficient training to be equipped to deal with all incidents of bullying. - 4.4 The Principal and staff and the children set the Academy climate of mutual support and praise for success, so making bullying less likely.
 When children feel they are important and belong to a friendly and welcoming Academy, bullying is far less likely to be part of their behaviour.
+The children are taught to 'Speak Out to Stay Safe' and STOP several times on purpose, start telling other people.